Hokage - Shadow of Fire Directed by Shinya Tsukamoto

 Year 2023

-Review author: Shane Virunphan
+Review author: Roberto Matteucci

 Click Here for Italian Version

-“You could be my bodyguard.”
+“You would be my bodyguard.”

 “… transposition into images of one of the traumas of the human body: joining, being a single part with a machine, with pieces of a robot.”
 (2)

-The style in Nobi is a:
+The method in Nobi is:

 “… real nightmare, something that actually happened, and incredibly, no one can exclude its repetition in the future… The monstrous vision is war.
 For the Japanese it means the disastrous Second World War...
 Due to the geographical structure of the Philippines, many Japanese soldiers remained isolated, stuck in the jungle...
 But the retreat was a massacre.
 The Japanese were already undernourished, without supplies for a long time.”
 (2)

-His narration of:
+His narration is an:

 “ … Shinya Tsukamoto in his style, in his language, in his apocalyptic, over the top interpretation.
 Exaggeratedly, he spares us no nuance.
 Indeed, the director manages to shock by going into detail, dragging into the putrid wounds together with the flies or worms, achieving the success of provoking inhuman reactions. … It induces nausea, revulsion, repugnance.
 The hospital is immersed in dirty red blood.
 Wounded soldiers are treated without medicine, without hygiene, without anesthesia.
 The doctor intervenes with his bare hands, inserting them into the gashes.
 Blood splatters all over the screen.”
 (2)

-The soldiers look like:
+The soldiers resemble:

 “…zombies because they are powerless, they walk in pain and dejection.
 They lose their bowels, their guts, their intestines; legs and arms are cleanly amputated and abandoned while what remains of the body continues to fight.
 Not even leeches and worms prevent the desire to save oneself.
 Despite the predicted death, the suffering, the malnutrition, there is even something more threatening that scares them."
 (2)